Muller-bit/Oracle_Concept/README.md

 Real-world use: High-frequency price updates for apps like predictions markets(POLY-MARKET) that enable participants to react quickly to events and provide accurate settlements.

+*Chain-link - Proof of reserve --> Proof of Reserve
+It  Verifies that tokenized assets (like stablecoins) are actually backed by real-world reserves.
+How it works: Regularly checks and confirms that the claimed backing assets exist in the reported amounts.
+Real-world use: Stablecoin issuers can prove they have the money backing their tokens.( Circle , Teter)